scipy/scipy/doc/source/dev/conduct/code_of_conduct.rst

 Incident reporting resolution & Code of Conduct enforcement
 -----------------------------------------------------------

+*This section summarizes the most important points, more details can be found in* :ref:`CoC_reporting_manual`.

 All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
 The SciPy Code